zengularity/benji/s3/README.md

     sbt test

-## S3 Client configuration
+## S3 client configuration

-WSS3 have two differents `style`, `path` style and `virtualHost` style that represents how request URLs are created, you can specify which one to use during WSS3 instance creation :
+There are several factories to create a S3 `ObjectStorage` client, either passing parameters separately, or using a configuration URI.

 ```scala
 import akka.stream.Materializer